 - Employer nominations

 - Business skills

-Information about skilled visas (including employer sponsored migration, general skilled migration, business skills entry and special migration) can be found at the Department of Immigration and Border Protection.
+Information about skilled visas (including employer sponsored migration, general skilled migration, business skills entry and special migration) can be found at the Department of Home Affairs.

 This visa class is designed to offer protection to people who are persecuted or discriminated against in their country of origin and who do not have the protection of that country.
 They may also be granted to the immediate family of permanent refugee or humanitarian visa holders in Australia.